phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ![Servo Block](/images/arduino-block/lesson-4/step21b.png)

-22) Disconnect the "Empty Quote" block from the "Serial Print" block.
+22) Disconnect the "Text" block from the "Serial Print" block.

 ![Empty Quote](/images/arduino-block/lesson-4/step22.png)

-23) Connect the "Text Join" block to the "Serial Print" block and connect the "Empty Quote" block to top of the "Text Join" block.
+23) Connect a "Text Join" block to the "Serial Print" block and connect the "Text" block to the top of the "Text Join" block.

 ![Servo Block](/images/arduino-block/lesson-4/step23a.png)